barryw/mtp/README.md

 #### Notes

-Running this in us-east-1 runs the risk of constantly recreating the ACM certificate due to a bug: https://github.com/terraform-providers/terraform-provider-aws/issues/8531
+Multiple runs of Terraform may result in the ACM cert being re-created due a bug in how the SANs are ordered: https://github.com/terraform-providers/terraform-provider-aws/issues/8531

 ACM certs also appear to take much longer to validate in us-east-1, which can cause Terraform to timeout.
 The Oregon region (us-west-2) has been flawless.